JZimnol/pico_fota_example/README.md

 The connection to the host machine will fail because the TCP server is not set up yet.
 Now, for example, change one of the log messages in the `example_app/main.c` file and recompile the application.
-You will create a "new" `example_app.bin` that will be sent to Raspberry Pi Pico W after running the TCP server.
+You will create a "new" `example_app_fota_image.bin` that will be sent to Raspberry Pi Pico W after running the TCP server.

 ## Running the TCP server and performing the Firmware Update Over The Air